Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: Preliminaries

-Note also that any stochastic integral against the (compensated) random measure $\boldsymbol{\mu}$ (resp.\ $\widetilde{\boldsymbol{\mu}}$) naturally decomposes into a sum of respective integrals against the (compensated) measures from the decomposition \eqref{Mu0}, \eqref{Mu1}. \end{remark}
+Note also that any stochastic integral against the (compensated) random measure $\boldsymbol{\mu}$ (resp.\ $\widetilde{\boldsymbol{\mu}}$) naturally decomposes into a sum of respective integrals against the (compensated) measures from the decomposition \eqref{Mu0}-\eqref{Mu1}. \end{remark}

 \begin{assumption} For all $t\in [0,T]$ the $\sigma$-fields $\mathcal{F}_t$ and $\mathcal{F}_T^{0}$ are conditionally independent given $\mathcal{F}_t^{0}$.
-That means, the idiosyncratic information up to time $t$ provides no information for the future common-noise information, but the common-noise information up to time $t$ can provide information on the future idiosyncratic information. \end{assumption}
+This means that the idiosyncratic information up to time $t$ provides no information for the future common-noise information, but the common-noise information up to time $t$ can provide information on the future idiosyncratic information. \end{assumption}

+\Cref{assumption:condIndep} is known in the literature as immersion property or (H)-hypothesis.
+It is equivalent to requiring that any martingale in the common noise filtration $(\mathcal{F}_t^{0})$ is also a martingale in the overall filtration $(\mathcal{F}_t)$, we refer to \cite[Vol.II, Def.1.2 \& Prop.1.3]{carmonadelarue18}, also for further equivalences. \Cref{example:CondIndepAndWPRP} provides concrete examples of increasing generality, ranging from independent common and idiosyncratic jump information at distinct times (1) to simultaneous jump information (2) and time and $\omega$ dependent intensities and jump sizes (3), satisfying our key Assumptions \ref{assumption:weakPPR} and \ref{assumption:condIndep}.